phonologus/QED/README.md

 The `Makefile` provides a simple way to build a `qed` binary.
-`make clean && make` will build a fully stand-alone binary `qed`, which can be installed anywhere. `make install` will install the binary and the manpage.
+`make clean && make` will build a fully stand-alone binary `qed`, which can be installed anywhere. `make install` will install the binary, the manpage, and the tutorial.
+The tutorial is installed as `qed-tutorial(7)`, and can be summoned with `man qed-tutorial`, or `man 7 qed-tutorial`.

 Edit the `Makefile` to change where this all goes.

-To regenerate the `html` version of the tutorial, `make tutorial`.
-This depends on there being a `markdown` program in your path.
-The `tutorial` target is *not* invoked as part of `make all`.
+To regenerate the `html` and manpage versions of the tutorial, `cd doc && make`.
+This depends on there being an `asciidoctor` program in your path.

 The `doc/historical/read.me` file is Rob Pike's, accompanying his original tarball.
 It provides an interesting snapshot into the work-in-progress at the time, and the